 One of the Board's key functions is informed oversight of the Company's risk management process.
 The Corporate Governance, Health Care Compliance Oversight and Nominating Committee oversees Enterprise Risk Assessment and Management, which had previously been administered through the Board as a whole.
 Generally, management reports to this Committee regarding enterprise risk management updates on a quarterly basis, and more often as needed.
-Regarding the COVID-19 pandemic, company management is meeting daily to address concerns of our patients, employees, and business, as well as updating and communicating with the full Board regularly.
+Regarding the COVID-19 pandemic, company management is meeting regularly to address concerns of our patients, employees, and business, as well as updating and communicating with the full Board.
 The full Board has oversight and has been engaged concerning the monitoring and identification of risks to the Company, and actions the Company is taking to mitigate risks related to this pandemic.
 Various Board standing committees continue to address risks inherent to their respective areas of oversight.
 Our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
 Our Corporate Governance, Health Care Compliance Oversight and Nominating Committee continues to monitor the effectiveness of our corporate governance and healthcare compliance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
-Both the Board as a whole and the various standing committees receive periodic reports, as well as incidental reports, as matters arise, from our General Counsel, who is also our Corporate Governance, Health Care Compliance Oversight and Nominating Committee as quickly as possible.
-The Board has delegated to the General Counsel the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any
+Both the Board as a whole and the various standing committees receive periodic reports, as well as incidental reports, as matters arise, from our General Counsel, who is also our Corporate Secretary, and from our Chief Compliance Officer.
+It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board and the Corporate Governance, Health Care Compliance Oversight and Nominating Committee as quickly as possible.
+The Board has delegated to the General Counsel the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.